Research by Marjorie Gregson

 Longshaw was a landscape artist who worked mainly in watercolours in an Impressionist style.
 He was a great friend of one of the RCA’s founders, Anderson Hague, and they often painted together.

-He died at the age of 50, after only three days’ illness, in 1914 in Deganwy.
-His death was reported in several papers including the Manchester Evening News and the Dundee Courier which described him as 'a well known artist'.
+He died in 1914, in Deganwy, at the age of 50, after only three days’ illness.
+His death was reported in several papers, including the Manchester Evening News and the Dundee Courier, which described him as 'a well known artist'.

 The picture is in need of some restoration as it appears to have browned with age.
 Original colouring has been lost as have the finer details.
 The tree on the left is now so dark it overpowers the picture.